05 Jul THE TRUTH ABOUT CLASS IV IMPACT RESISTANT ROOFING SHINGLES

-It has now been almost 2 weeks since the storm and already roof systems are being replaced in my area left and right.
+It has now been almost 2 weeks since the storm and we are already replacing most of the roof systems in my neighborhood.
 I know my inspection is coming soon and I am eager to get the work done and out of my way.

-Finally, the day had arrived for my adjuster to show up and solve all of my problems.
-The adjuster climbed the roof, spent approx. 30 minutes documenting the damages and taking photographs, came down the ladder and said, “My apologies Sir, Claim Denied”.
+Finally, the day had arrived for my adjuster to show up and solve my roofing problems.
+The adjuster climbed the roof, spent approx. 30 minutes documenting the damages and taking photographs, then came down the ladder and said, “My apologies Sir, Claim Denied”.

-Is this some kind of a sick joke, I uttered?
+Is this a joke, I uttered?
 No sir, you have approximately $1500 – $3500 worth of damages by my estimation and your deductible is $3800, thus leaving me unable to cover the cost of this claim.